itsmartinwho/foresight-cdss-mvp/README.md

     NEXT_PUBLIC_SUPABASE_ANON_KEY="your-anon-key"
     ```
     Setting `NEXT_PUBLIC_USE_SUPABASE="true"` ensures the application uses Supabase.
 This is the default and recommended mode.
-4.  **Data Seeding:** Populate the database using the migration script:
-    ```bash
-    pnpm migrate:data
-    ```
-    This script will read the (now archived) TSV data and insert it into your Supabase tables.
+4.  **Data Seeding (Optional):** After applying the schema from `scripts/schema.sql`, the tables will be empty.
+If you need sample data, you can insert it manually using the Supabase interface or by running your own SQL scripts.

 The application is configured to use Supabase by default.
-The older mechanism of reading from local TSV files (controlled by setting `